 On November 29, 2017, we entered into an employment agreement with Mr. Richard Russell, our Chief Financial Officer.
 Mr. Russell receives a base salary of \$180,000 per year, subject to possible merit increase.
 Effective December 15, 2019, his employment agreement was amended to increase his compensation to \$200,000.
-On September 30, 2020, the Company and Mr. Russell entered into an Amended and Restated Employment Agreement under which Mr. Russell continues to serve as the Chief Financial Officer of the Company (the "Russell Employment Agreement").
-The Russell Employment Agreement provided for a reduction of Mr. Russell's annual base salary by \$80,000 to a base salary of \$120,000 in return for a cash payment of \$280,000.
-The agreement also provides that Mr. Russell may be granted annual bonuses at the discretion of the Board of Directors and provides for a one-time merit bonus of \$315,000 which was paid on September 30, 2020.
-In addition, commencing on January 1, 2021, and on the first day of each subsequent calendar quarter for the remainder of the term of employment, Mr. Russell is entitled receive a grant of restricted common stock of the Company with a grant date fair value equal to \$25,000 under the 2015 Plan, with each grant vesting in four quarterly equal installments over a one year period.
-However, Mr. Russell has not received any such grants to date because of an insufficient number of shares available in the 2015 Plan, and Mr. Russell and the Company have agreed that no such shares shall be issued to Mr. Russell until a material number of shares become available under the 2015 Plan or a new equity incentive plan is adopted.
-Under the Russell Employment Agreement, Mr. Russell also is entitled to participate in all of the Company's pension, life insurance, health insurance, disability insurance and other benefit plans on the same basis as the Company's other employee officers participate.
-The agreement also provides for a \$500,000 lump-sum bonus upon any change of control (as defined in the agreement) d
+On September 30, 2020, the company and Richard Russell entered into an Amended and Restated Employment Agreement under which Mr. Russell was appointed to continue to serve as the company's Chief Financial Officer.
+The agreement provided for a reduction of Mr. Russell's annual base salary by \$80,000 to a base salary of \$120,000 in return for a cash payment of \$280,000.
+The agreement also provided that Mr. Russell may be granted annual bonuses at the discretion of the Board of Directors and provided for a one-time merit bonus of \$315,000, which was paid on September 30, 2020.
+In addition, commencing on January 1, 2021, and on the first day of each subsequent calendar quarter for the remainder of the term of his employment, Mr. Russell was entitled under such agreement to receive a grant of restricted common stock of the company with a grant date fair value equal to \$25,000 under the 2015 Plan, with each grant vesting in four quarterly equal installments over a one year period.
+However, Mr. Russell did not receive any such grants because of an insufficient number of shares available under the 2015 Plan.
+Under the agreement, Mr. Russell was also entitled to participate in all of the company's pension, life insurance, health insurance, disability insurance and other benefit plans on the same basis as the company's other employee officers participate.
+Mr. Russell's employment agreement also provided for a \$500,000 lump-sum bonus upon any change of control (as defined in the agreement) during the term of the agreement, and all unvested restricted shares will vest upon a change of control.
+The term of Mr. Russell's employment agreement was for three years and was to be automatically renewed each year unless terminated for "cause," as defined in the agreement.
+Mr. Russell was entitled to receive the base salary due under his employment agreement for a period of 24 months after termination if terminated "without cause" (including a non-renewal of the agreement by the company) or he terminates his own employment for a "good reason event," as those terms are defined in the agreement, in addition to any accrued bonus as of the termination date and the accelerated vesting of any unvested options.
+Mr. Russell's employment agreement contains certain non-competition covenants and confidentiality provisions.